Skip to main content

 • There is pictorial and written text signage on or near the toilet door.

-• The colour contrast between the external toilet door(s) and wall(s) is good.
+• The visual contrast between the external toilet door(s) and wall(s) is high.

 • An ambulant toilet cubicle is available.